UoB-COMSM0166/2025-group-9/README.md

 ### 2. Chains of Effects → Sustainability Dimensions

-We also explored how **Race for the Cure** supports sustainability through its design.
+We also explored how it supports sustainability through its design.
 We analyzed each dimension and mapped out the chain of effects to show how our choices impact player well-being, environmental efficiency, technical performance, social value, and economic accessibility.

 ![Effect Chains GIF](https://github.com/UoB-COMSM0166/2025-group-9/raw/main/Meetings/Images/sustainability_effect_chains.gif)